Lying on a Mortgage Application

 Now you know that the most sensible option when you’re feeling under pressure while trying to get a mortgage is to work with a good broker, here is how you go about finding one:

-- Contact us for a free initial consultation so we can match you to the relevant specialist advisor.
-Do this by calling 0808 189 2301 or making an enquiry online.
+- Contact us for a free initial consultation so we can match you to the specialist advisor.
+Call 0330 818 7026 or make an enquiry online.

-- What happens next: We find the ideal broker from our network who is right for your situation and introduce you.
+- What happens next: We find the ideal broker from our network suitable for your situation and introduce you.

 - They will then work with you to find the best deals, contact the most flexible and amendable lenders in their contacts, and help you with your completely above-board application.